tjd1234/cmpt135spring2024/obsidian/135website2024/linear search.md

 }
 ```

 This is longer and more complicated, but it works!
-And in some cases it may be a little faster than regular linear search.
-However, on modern computers the improvement may be so slight that it's not worth the extra effort.
-But on older computers, or slower low-powered computers, it might make a more noticeable difference.
+And in some cases it may be faster than regular linear search.
+However, on many computers the improvement may be so slight that it's not worth the extra effort.

 Another issue with this version is that it requires modifying the vector, and that might not always be possible.